willliuwx/contrail-install/contrail-5.0.0-openshift.md

 # 1 Overview

-This guide is to deploy OpenShift 3.7 and Contrail Networking 5.0.
+This guide is to deploy OpenShift 3.7 and Contrail Networking 5.0.0.
 All hosts are VM based on cloud image in this guide.

-Contrail containers are hosted on Juniper registry and are validated with OpenShift Enterprise on RHEL.
+Contrail containers are all based on CentOS 7.4 and hosted on Juniper registry.
 Send email to contrail-registry@juniper.net to request username and password.

 #### CentOS
 The deployment is OpenShift Origin 3.7 on CentOS 7.4.
 Cloud image is CentOS-7-x86_64-GenericCloud-1711.qcow2.